 - Prescription drugs that have not been approved by the FDA.
 However, the Fund or its designee may cover prescription drugs not approved by the FDA in certain situations.
 You or your healthcare professional may ask for an exception through the prior authorization program. - Drugs or supplies that are not listed on the formulary, unless the Fund or its designee gives prior approval for the drug or supply.
 You must try all medically appropriate formulary alternatives before you can get a formulary exception. - Drugs or medications used, consumed or administered at the place where dispensed, other than immunizations.
-(These drugs may be covered under your medical benefits.) - Prescriptions or refills in amounts over the quantity limits (see page D-22). - Vitamins, dietary supplements, or dietary aids, except those specifically included on the formulary. - Drugs used for cosmetic reasons, including Rogaine and other drugs to prevent hair loss. - Human growth hormone, except to treat emaciation due to AIDS. - Drugs or covered supplies not purchased from a network pharmacy. - Birth control devices and implants other than over-the-counter FDA-approved female contraceptive drugs, devices, or supplies for which you have a prescription. - Non-sedating antihistamines or histamine receptor blockers. - Fertility drugs. - Glucometers, other than those the Fund gives you for free.
-You may be able to get a glucometer through the medical benefits if you do not want one of the free ones, but you will usually have to pay part or all of the cost. - Weight control drugs, unless for the treatment of morbid obesity under the direct supervision of a healthcare provider, and authorized in writing by the Fund or its designee. - Preventive healthcare services and supplies that you must get through the medical benefits. - Drugs that require review under a safety or cost containment program (such as a drug that requires prior authorization, or a drug subject to the step therapy program) if that safety or cost containment program is not followed, or does not approve the drug.
+(These drugs may be covered under your medical benefits.) - Prescriptions or refills in amounts over the quantity limits (see page D-27). - Vitamins, dietary supplements, or dietary aids, except those specifically included on the formulary. - Drugs used for cosmetic reasons, including Rogaine and other drugs to prevent hair loss. - Human growth hormone, except to treat emaciation due to AIDS. - Drugs or covered supplies not purchased from a network pharmacy. - Birth control devices and implants other than over-the-counter FDA-approved female contraceptive drugs, devices, or supplies for which you have a prescription. - Non-sedating antihistamines or histamine receptor blockers except as covered at the UNITE HERE HEALTH Health Center. - Fertility drugs. - Glucometers, other than those the Fund gives you for free.
+You may be able to get a glucometer through the medical benefits if you do not want one of the free ones, but you will usually have to pay part or all of the cost.